bobo-bc/bobo-bc.github.io/_posts/2025-09-30-docker-swarm-design.md

 tags: [build]
 ---
 ## Intro
 This simplified guide for TuringPi cluster is less windy than the original: [rip4cluster](https://rpi4cluster.com/docker-swarm-intro).
+I mostly wrote this to ensure my own copy of the procedure in case the origional ever got retired off the internet.
+I have made a few very minor changes just for my own clarity.

 # Docker Swarm
 Docker Swarm is a native clustering solution for Docker.
 It lets you run multiple Docker daemons on multiple machines and manage them as a single virtual machine.
 It allows you to run Docker containers in Highly Available mode, scale them up and down, and run multiple services on the same cluster.